alco/objc.string/README.md

 ## Running Tests ##

-We use [GHUnit][3] for testing purposes, it is included as a git submodule.
+[GHUnit][3] is used for testing purposes, it is included as a git submodule.
 To prepare the test project, run `make test` in the project's root directory.
 This will fetch the submodule and build it.
 Once it's done, open _ObjCStringTests.xcodeproj_ in the _tests_ directory and run it.

   [3]: https://github.com/gabriel/gh-unit